What if you could relocate to a seaside town and still live within your budget? Well, it’s still possible just south of the border!

 The coastal city of Rosarito will captivate you with its stunning beaches, delicious cuisine, and exciting cultural scene.
 Indeed, this has been drawing expats to the city for quite some time.

-One of the main draws of Rosarito is its breathtaking coastline.
+One of Rosarito’s main draws is its breathtaking coastline.
 With miles of pristine beaches, you can spend your days soaking up the sun, swimming in Pacific waters, or trying your hand at surfing or paddleboarding.
-And when the sun sets, take a relaxing sunset stroll along the beach as the sky transforms into a stunning palette of oranges, pinks, and purples.
+When the sun sets, take a relaxing sunset stroll along the beach as the sky transforms into a stunning palette of oranges, pinks, and purples.

 But Rosarito is much more than just a beach destination.
 Its vibrant arts and music scene reflects this city’s rich cultural heritage.
 As a result, you’ll enjoy many cultural activities, from live music performances to art exhibitions.